CPHS/OPHS Glossary of Terms

 Classification by the Food and Drug Administration of medical devices

 according to potential risks or hazards.
-Class I devices are deemed
+Class I devices are deemed to

-and are therefore subject to the highest level of regulatory control.
+subject to the highest level of regulatory control.

 Classified Research: